-All attachments sent to your Office 365 inbox will be saved in a folder called Email attachments from Flow.
+All attachments sent to your Office 365 inbox will be saved in a folder called Email attachments from Power Automate.

-Once you have done that you will be taken to a confirmation screen where you can toggle the Flow on or off with the familiar toggle icon in the top right of the screen
+Once you have done that you will be taken to a confirmation screen where you can toggle the Flow on or off by using the Turn Off button in the top right of the screen.

 That’s it.
 You are done.

-To test the flow, create a new mail with an attachment and send it to the Outlook mail address that was used.
+To test the flow, create a new email with attachment and send it to the Outlook mail address that was used.

 Let’s head over to your OneDrive for Business.
-You should now see a new folder titled “Email attachments from Flow “in which your attachment from the test email is securely saved, as are any future attachments that are emailed to you.
+You should now see a new folder titled “Email attachments from Power Automate “in which your attachment from the test email is securely saved, as are any future attachments that are emailed to you.

 Job done.
 Simple.